KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 Note that the conformance tests assume that the implementation supports EGL.
 However EGL is not required for OpenGL or OpenGL ES conformance.

+Most of the tests require at least 256x256 pixels resolution in order to run properly and produce stable results.
+It is, therefore, important to ensure that a port to a new platform can support surfaces that fulfill width and height requirements.

 ### Other Allowable Porting Changes

 Other than changes needed for porting, the only changes that are permitted are